jaimegag/tkg-zone/smb-csi/README.md

 This repo walks you through the steps to deploy and test the SMB CSI Driver, on both Linux and Windows nodes.

 It expects the `csi-proxy.exe` binary to be included in the Windows nodes running as a Windows Service.
-The the [Windows](/windows/README.md) guide in this repo include these steps to get that binary in the Windows image.
+The [Windows](/windows/README.md) guide in this repo include these steps to get that binary in the Windows image.

 The guide assumes an air-gapped environnet and so images are relocated and yaml adjusted accordingly.
 If  your environment is not air-gapped ignore those steps.